 ●Muroto Deep Sea Water Aqua Farm

-A facility that gathers and supplies deep sea water.
-There are information displays and videos set up so you can find out all about deep sea water.
-The facility also sells skincare and cosmetics, beverages, seasoning and sweets, etc., that contain deep sea water.
+This facility gathers and supplies deep sea water.
+There are information displays and videos set up so you can find out all about this precious resource.
+They also sell skincare, cosmetics, beverages, seasoning and sweets made with deep sea water.

 Address: 3507-1 Murotomisaki-cho, Muroto City

 After exploring the natural wonders of Cape Muroto there is still more to see.
 Check out the local aquarium (housed in a former school!) or meet with playful dolphins.
 For lunch, try the local specialty, a rice bowl topped with freshly caught kinmedai (alfonsino) sashimi.

 ●Muroto Schoolhouse Aquarium

 This aquarium is housed in a renovated former elementary school.
 Displays of local marine life in water tanks are set up inside what were once classrooms, and the pool that was once used by elementary school students for swimming lessons now houses more finned friends, including sea turtles and small sharks.

 With its schoolhouse feel still intact, the Muroto Schoolhouse Aquarium is the only attraction of its kind in the world!

 You can interact with dolphins at this center.
 See dolphins up close and join in activities where you can touch, feed and even swim with dolphins.